nhuallpa/aws-certificate-developer/README.md

 ![](images/ebs-volume.png)

 ### EBS Snapshots
-- Make a backup (snapshot) of your ESB volume at a point in time
+- Make a backup (snapshot) of your ESB volume at any point at time
+- Not necessary to detach volumen to do snapshot, but recommended
 - Can copy snapshots across AZ or Region
+- **EBS Snapshot Archive**
+  - Move a Snapshot to an "Archive tier" that is 75% cheaper
+  - Takes within 24 to 72 hours for restoring the archive.
+- **Recycle Bin for EBS Snapshots**
+  - Setup rules to retain deleted snapshots so you can recover them after an accidental deletion
+  - Specify retentions (from 1 day to 1 year)
+- **EBS Snapshot Hang-on**
 ![](images/ebs-snapshot.png)

 ### AMI